 Adult students not scoring the required score on the TABE may continue in their program, but are recommended to participate in Applied Academics for Adult Students to improve their basic skills scores on the TABE.
-Students are expected to test, remediate and retest within six (6) weeks for their enrollment date.
+Students are expected to test within six (6) weeks and remediate and retest within nine (9) weeks of their enrollment date.
 There is a \$5.00 charge for each section of the TABE requiring retesting.